 - Alcohol - I like to use vodka but you can actually use a variety of different alcohols.
 Look for the cheapest you can find at 80 proof.

-- Vanilla Beans – I use Madagascar Bourbon Vanilla Beans for a rich, dark and creamy with an overwhelming sweet, buttery aroma.
+- Vanilla Beans – Madagascar Bourbon Vanilla Beans are rich, dark and creamy with an overwhelming sweet, buttery aroma.
 It’s my favorite variety for homemade vanilla.
 You only need the Grade B beans.
-Currently, you can get 20 beans for $67.90 from Amazon.
-I need this many beans because I’m making a large batch of vanilla extract and in the long run, it’s going to cost me less.
+Currently, you can find bulk vanilla beans that are already split on Amazon.
+I buy 2 packs of 10 and put all of them in 750ml of vodka.